 By experimenting with the following, you can get a better understanding of the question, “Is my content reaching the audience I need?”

 A/B test different hashtags

 – The right hashtag positions firms in front of the right sets of eyes.
 Besides following other users, it’s also possible to follow hashtags on Instagram.
 To find relevant keywords, you can begin by researching the relevancy of specific industry keywords and measure the level of interaction and number of mentions.

 is one of the many online tools offering this type of analysis.

 - Trending hashtags in the legal industry are #law, #firm, #legal, #attorney, #justice, #lawyerlife, #lawfirm, #instalawyer, #attorneyatlaw, #lawyerup

 - Other hashtags are more specific to the practice area(s).
-For example, a personal injury law firm can add niche audiences like truck accidents, car accidents, etc.
+For example, a personal injury marketing strategy can add niche audiences like truck accidents, car accidents, pedestrian accidents, dog bites etc.

 Make use of geo-location tagging